-INTRO TO FILMMAKING & PHOTOGRAPHY
+INTRO TO FILMMAKING &

-GRADES 10-12 LENGTH 36 WEEKS
+PHOTOGRAPHY GRADES 9-12 LENGTH 36 WEEKS 1 CREDIT

 In this class students will be learning how to take photographs and how to manipulate and alter them using Adobe Photoshop.
 Students will also learn how to do animation, stop motion film and full film.
 Students will learn how to create and add special features to their films using iMovie, Adobe After Effects, Adobe Photoshop and Adobe Premiere.
 At the end of this course students will be able to take good quality pictures and shoot short films at a beginner's level.
 Students will be learning about design, specifically how to design cover pages for the yearbook using Photoshop.
 A fee is charged for this course.
-This class is open to students in grade 9 with teacher approval.